Skip to main content

 Troubleshooting: Map a Partially-Supported Exchange's Transactions to the Universal Template

 Below we demonstrate the step-by-step process for mapping your transactions from another exchange's spreadsheet into our Universal/Manual Import Template.
-After following along with this detailed video, check out a brief recap that outlines each step.
+Click on the drop-down menu below for a detailed video outlining each step.

 Step 1